Doctorate in Counselor Education FAQs

 Program Length

 Denver Seminary’s PhD in Counselor Education and Supervision is an online, four-year, full-time, fixed 66 credit hour program.
 The course sequence is a pre-planned, mandatory progression for PhD CES students, and includes three required residencies.
 As a full-time course of study, in which students take 6 credits each term, the program should be able to be completed in 3½ to 4 years and must be completed within seven (7) years.
-The first three years of the program consist of core coursework, including a clinical practicum, and three full terms of internship (600 hours).
+The first three years of the program consist of core coursework, including four full terms of internship (600 hours).
 Online courses are taught using both synchronous and asynchronous elements.
 Following a passing score on the comprehensive exam, students spend the remainder of the time in the program working toward the completion of their dissertation project.

 Coursework